Confirmation and Amending the Chapter 13 Repayment Plan

 - to modify your repayment plan to get it confirmed by the bankruptcy judge.

-When you propose changes to your repayment plan, you must send a notice to each of your affected creditors.
-The notice must be sent to the creditor's address listed with the bankruptcy court and must contain the following:
+When you propose changes to your repayment plan, you must send a notice to each of your affected creditors, to the creditor's address listed with the bankruptcy court, containing the following:

 - your name and last 4 digits of your security number;